TorhamDev/Tlc-player/README.md

 - [ ] Improve main player
 - [ ] Improve Core
 - [ ] Improve Info utils
+- [ ] Create Controller for puase and play and stop and seek

 # License
 This project is licensed under the MIT license found in the LICENSE file in the root directory of this repository.